Instant Pot Indian Chicken Curry Recipe

 11. Open the lid, add garam masala and mix well.

-12. Garnish the chicken with cilantro leaves and serve hot with rice, roti, or naan.
+12. Garnish the chicken with cilantro leaves and serve hot with plain rice, roti, or naan.

 A collage of images depicting how to make Indian chicken curry in Instant Pot